firehazard07/Custom-RES-Macro--BBTimestamps/README.md

 ---
 **\#TS** : MON 7/13 @ **08:52:31 AM** PST/BBT, CAM ?

-> [ this area is empty, ready for your description, summary, or remarks on the events at hand. ]
+> [ this area is empty, ready for your description, summary, or remarks on the events at hand.
+Things in the Big Brother house change quickly, and a full date/time/camera timestamp is only 2 clicks away with this macro installed.]

 ---

-#### Installation Process
+#### Installation Process (Chrome, Windows 7+)
-1. a
+1. Have RES installed.
-2. b
+2. file dl
-3. c
+3. follow/find filepath to commentTools.js
+4. back it up
+5. open in editing program like Notepad++
+6. copy my code, paste on line 747
+7. save
+8. close all instances of chrome, if open

+Filepath (Chrome) (Win7): C:\Users\YourUserName\AppData\Local\Google\Chrome\User Data\Default\Extensions\kbmg(...)gmb\4.5.4_0\modules\commentTools.js

+Line 747

 </>